 - Measurements of fair value of financial instruments without an active market are based on a valuation technique or quoted price from a competitor.
-Fair value measured by a valuation technique can be extrapolated from similar financial instruments, the discounted cash flow method, or other valuation technique including a model using observable market data at the reporting date. - 2) There was no transfer between each fair value levels in 2020 and 2019. - (s) Financial risk management - (i) Structure of risk management
+Fair value measured by a valuation technique can be extrapolated from similar financial instruments, the discounted cash flow method, or other valuation technique including a model using observable market data at the reporting date. - 2) There was no transfer between each fair value levels in 2022 and 2021. - (r) Financial risk management - (i) Structure of risk management